 Senator Mitch McConnell broke with tradition today and initiated a karaoke filibuster to protest the looming showdown over plans to raise tax rates on the wealthy.
 Recognizing that reading the constitution ad infinitum and discussing the nutritional contents on countless breakfast cereal boxes (as in Everett Dirksen) to a largely empty chamber does not look good on C-SPAN, the senator opted, instead, to bring in a karaoke machine and entertain his audience with his surprisingly competent baritone vocals.
 On a personal note, I was fighting back the tears when he sang “Massa’s in De Cold, Cold Ground.”

-After a few hours of Stephen Foster tunes and rousing Confederate ballads he gave his voice a rest by blowing a kazoo accompaniment to numerous John Phillip Sousa tunes while enthusiastically marching around the Senate chamber.
+After a few hours of Stephen Foster tunes and rousing Confederate ballads, he gave his voice a rest by humming a kazoo accompaniment to numerous John Phillip Sousa tunes while enthusiastically marching around the Senate chamber.
 A goose-stepping rhumba line soon formed.
 One inebriated Senator dropped his pants and urged his fellow Republicans to “follow the bouncing balls!”
 Harry Reid then hollered,” I knew Mitch Miller and you, sir, are no Mitch Miller!”

 Senator McConnell followed up with a tribute to Al Jolson after applying blackface makeup.
 That was interesting but it would have been more authentic if he had worn a top hat and a pair of white gloves.